 If your health is your wealth, then consider physical exercise as currency.
+The benefits of exercising for mental and physical health are endless.
 Exercise is vital for maintaining good health and is a powerful tool for the prevention and management of mental and physical illnesses.
 Moreover, physical exercise offers a multitude of positive benefits from mood boosting to improved cognitive function.

 Physical health benefits

-Exercise is an important part of maintaining a healthy weight and can help prevent health issues such as Type-2 diabetes and cardiovascular diseases such as high blood pressure, stroke and coronary heart disease.
-Regular exercise improves lung capacity, helps the heart and blood circulatory system become more efficient, and boosts high-density lipoprotein cholesterol (commonly referred to as ‘good cholesterol’) and decreases ‘bad cholesterol’ (low-density lipoprotein cholesterol), which helps to keep your blood flowing smoothly.
+The benefits of exercising for mental and physical health can help prevent health issues such as Type-2 diabetes and cardiovascular diseases such as high blood pressure, stroke, and coronary heart disease.
+Regular exercise improves lung capacity, helps the heart and blood circulatory system become more efficient, and can help raise high-density lipoprotein (HDL) , the “good” cholesterol and decreases ‘bad cholesterol’ (low-density lipoprotein cholesterol), which helps to keep your blood flowing smoothly.

 Weight bearing and resistance exercises are also important for building and maintaining bone density, with physical inactivity linked with higher risk of osteoporosis.
 Exercise is a protective factor for neurodegeneration and is important for overall brain health; regular exercise plays a key role in cognitive functioning, such as attention and memory, and mental alertness, which in turn improves our capacity for emotional regulation and psychological resilience, contributing to better mental health outcomes.